-If you are new to beekeeping or have not yet started this wonderful pastime and wish to join the Society and register for our Beginners' Class please go to our Education page and download the relevant form.
+If you are new to beekeeping or have not yet started this wonderful pastime and wish to join the Society and register for our Beginners' Class please go to our Training page and download the relevant form.

 The Society has Apiary meetings and talks, holds shows and social meetings and is part of a group of Societies that organise the MSWCC Convention.
 A local Seasonal Bee Inspector is available to help with disease recognition and treatment, and your hives may be inspected every 3 years (more often if the need arises) to help you keep your bees in tip-top health.
 The network of local Inspectors is supported by the Regional Bee Inspector for Wales who has access to support and assistance from the National Bee Unit, in the Central Science Lab in York.
 So you can take up a fascinating craft and you need not bee on your own!
 If you would like further information please contact us.